NodeJS42/Basics/Module/README.md

 ## Module

-*“We can use functions and closure to make modules. **A module is a function or object that presents an interface but that hides its state and implementation**.” *
+*“We can use functions and closure to make modules. <bold>A module is a function or object that presents an interface but that hides its state and implementation</bold>.” *

 *“The module pattern takes advantage of function scope and closure to create **relationships** that are **binding** and **private**.
 Only the method has access to the entity data structure.
 The general pattern of a module is a function that defines private variables and functions; creates privileged functions which, through [closure](https://github.com/NodeJS42/Basics/tree/master/Closure), will have access to the private variables and functions; and that returns the privileged functions or stores them in an accessible place.